Kingsley Pines History

 Kingsley Pines Camp

 Kingsley Pines Camp in its early years was directed by Jake Congleton.
 Jake had previously served as Camp Director at Camp Timanous and been an educator for many years.
 Camp had no more than 60 campers in its first year.
-Slowly over the years as more campers experienced the joy and transformative experience of camp, Kingsley Pines slowly grew in camper size.
-In 1996 Alan Kissack was appointed as the new director for Kingsley Pines.
+Slowly over the years as more campers experienced the joy and transformative experience of camp, Kingsley Pines slowly grew in size.
+In 1996 Alan Kissack was appointed as the new director of Kingsley Pines.
 Over the next 26 years Alan began to build camp into what we know it as today.
-One of Alan’s greatest impacts on camp is the creation and implementation of our Camp goals.
+One of Alan’s greatest impacts on camp is the creation and implementation of our staff goals.
 These goals were set in place to serve as a framework for how all camp programing and planning was designed and implemented.
 Under Alan’s guidance Kingsley Pines grew into one of the leading camp experiences in the world.